 What misconceptions about businesses does Deacom dispel?

 Some people may think the CEO isn’t really involved with a company, but here it’s completely the opposite.
-Our CEO's extremely involved in the development of our software and how our sales reps present products to our prospective customers.
+Our CEO's extremely involved in the development of our software and how our software solution is positioned in the market.
 He’s highly involved with the overall strategy of the company down to the development of certain software functions.
 After all, he is the one that originally developed, sold, implemented and supported the software years ago.

 Why should prospective employees choose Deacom over competitors?